phalcon-orphanage/docs/en/forms.md

 ```php
 public function valid(): bool
 ```
-Returns if the vurrent element in the iterator is valid or not
+Returns if the current element in the iterator is valid or not

 ## Initialization
 Forms can be initialized outside the form class by adding elements to it.
 However you can reuse code or organize your form classes by implementing forms in their own classes: